Reputation Matters logo

 When the pressure’s on, generic advice doesn’t cut it.
 Here’s what Reputation Matters does, who it’s for, and why clarity matters more than volume.

-Why HOA Decisions Look Arbitrary (Even When They Aren’t)
+Why HOA Rule Enforcement Decisions Look Like Favoritism (Even When They Aren’t)

 Two identical apartment doors in a residential hallway — each with different notices — illustrating HOA board favoritism and inconsistent rule enforcement